 - The comparison research between Baby boomers and Millennials on MarketingSherpa by Daniel Burstein and Dr. Liva LaMontagne states:

-“Millennials are incredibly engaged with companies and brands on social media platforms,” says Brad Jefferson, CEO, and Co-founder, Animoto.”
+“Millennials are incredibly engaged with companies and brands on social media platforms,” Brad Jefferson, CEO and Co-founder, Animoto, said.”

 - This generation is frequently called Post Millennial, Gen Z, or Homeland Generation.
 The ones graduating from colleges are getting jobs and salaries and hence are the targets for marketers for their products and services.

-- Unlike the trends with other generations, they are more likely to be found more on SnapChat and Youtube though Facebook has been amongst their favorite time-killer as well in the past.
+- Unlike the trends with other generations, they are more likely to be found more on Snapchat and Youtube.
+Facebook has been amongst their favorite time-killers as well in the past.

-- However, to make them your lifetime customers, brand ambassadors, and loyal clients, you have to sell quality to this age range.
-If you do not, you are at risk of buying yourself a bad name.
+- However, to make them your lifetime customer, brand ambassadors, and loyal clients, you have to sell quality to this age range, or you might end up buying yourself a bad name.
 And that bad name can go viral just as quickly in their hands.

-Similarly, while you are creating an advertisement using Facebook or business manager, you see the option to select the age ranges of your choice.
-Based on your understanding of your target market’s age group, you can choose between 13+ to 65+.
+While you are creating an advertisement from your Ad account in the Facebook business manager (BM), you are given the option to select the age ranges of your choice (starting from 13+ to 65+) based on your understanding of your target market’s age group.

 You can check out more restriction options at different levels in Jon Loomers’ comprehensive guide here.